mmangus/mo2info/README.md

 - [ ] **Broaden scope**: Bow damage calculation is just one of many subsystems in the game that could be modeled.
 Design more experiments and increase the number of calculators available.
-(This will probably be the bulk of work on this project in the long run).
+(This will probably be the bulk of work on this project in the long run.)
+- [ ] **Expand model types**: OLS regression will answer a lot of questions, but more sophisticated predictive models might be needed for some systems.
 - [ ] **Dynamic model selection**: Rather than hard-coding which predictive model to use for a certain system, dynamically select the best among competing models.
-- [ ] **Expand model types**: OLS regression will answer a lot of questions, but more sophisticated predictive models might be needed for some systems.

 ## How to Build a New Calculator
 1. Define a data model to collect experimental trials, similar to